-Suddenly, a voice crackled over the intercom, "Roger, we hear you, Doubter's Chance, this is Scoria Five.
-What is your situation?"
+Suddenly, a voice crackled over the intercom, "Roger, we hear you, Doubter's Chance.
+What's your status?"

 The voice cut him off, snobbishly officious, "Your request for landing is denied, Chance.
 This planet is has a class four restriction, all unauthorized landing is prohibited."

-"You don't understand, we're going down, our crystal drive is disabled!"
+"You don't understand," he snarled back, "One way or another, we're going down; our crystal drive is disabled!"

-There was a long pause, and when the line was reconnected it was an older voice.
+There was a painfully long pause, and when the line was reconnected, an older man replied.
 "This is Guild Master Lanzecki, on Moon station Shankill.
-I regret to inform you that any such concessions are impossible, you've come along during our Passover storms, due to the deadly weather there's no chance we'll be able to get help to you for at least a week.
+Apologies, Chance.
+You've come along during our Passover storms, and due to the deadly weather there's no way to get out there in time to help you.
 Is there any way to prevent entry?"

 On the bridge, if the mood could have darkened, it would have.
-Finally, the Com officer spoke.
+Finally, grizzled man muttered,

-Suddenly, an angry looking man ran up behind him and whispered something into his ear, causing him to blanch in fright, and then nod slowly as he realized what was about to happen.
-Once again, he reached for the microphone.
+Another grungy man ran up behind him and whispered something into his ear, causing his weathered skin to blanch; slowly he nodded, and turned back to the microphone.

 "Apologies, Shankill, I've just received word that our primary heat buffer has been punctured.
-There's no way we'll be able to make it to the ground…" Alive was the unsaid word, but he might as well have said it.
-The entire bridge finally went dead silent, the only noises being the growing sound of the atmosphere whistling around the exterior of the ship.
+There's no way we'll be able to make it to the ground…" Alive.

 "We have a last request.
 Would you transmit our black box recording and last wills and testaments to the families specified within?
-There aren't many of us who have families, but we wouldn't want any of them to be…not provided for."
+There aren't many of us who have families, but as captain, I wouldn't want any of them to be…not provided for."